yoshihikoueno/vim-quickrun/README.md

 But the story doesn't stop here.
 After installing all the necessary additional plugins, I had my program running asynchronously, *without outputs* in real-time.
 It was not acceptable at all.
-So I tried my best to make it just to give up six hours later.
+I tried my best to make this simple thing running, but it just won't work.

-Then I thought to myself, *"Well, things are so complicated in the first place?"*
+Then I thought to myself, *"Well, why does it have to be so complicated in the first place?"*
 I mean, we have "terminal" feature built-in to our nvim, which supports everything we need including asynchronous execution and real-time output presentation.
-It just didn't make sense to me that we have to something complicated just to get things we already have.
+It just didn't make sense to me that we have to do something complicated just to get things we already have.